adamsilver/fdpb/03-Book-A-Flight.md

 It's often slower and harder to enter a memorable date in this manner, than it would be to type a few numbers into a text box unassisted.
 Even a well-designed custom date picker requires far more effort to get the job done.

-Once again GDS have a excellent guidance.
+GDS have a excellent guidance here too.
 They suggest 3 *separate* text boxes&mdash;one for day, month and year.
 This is mostly to avoid the formatting issues we discussed before.

 How it might look: